High-Efficiency Resonant Beam Charging and Communication: Introduction

-Due to these remarkable advantages, the RBS has been applied in various SWIPT applications such as unmanned aerial vehicles (UAV), smartphones, laptops, etc. \cite{chen2019resonant,liu2019trajectory}.
 The theoretical model, system design, deployment of the RBS have been studied in the literature recently.
-In addition to the theoretical analysis, Zhang \emph{et al.} verified that the RBS can support 2 W WPT with 1 $\text{\%}$ end-to-end conversion efficiency in experiment \cite{wang2019wireless}.
+Firstly, Zhang \emph{et al.} verified that the RBS can support 2 W WPT with 1 $\text{\%}$ end-to-end conversion efficiency in experiment \cite{wang2019wireless}.
 Sheng \emph{et al.} demonstrated an efficient, long-distance scheme using cat-eye reflectors to realize transmitter alignment, a telescope to concentrate beams, and adopting aspheric lenses to fix spherical aberration~\cite{Sheng21}.
 In \cite{zhang20222m}, Zhang \emph{et al.} characterized a long vertical external-cavity surface-emitting lasers resonator scheme for wireless charging.
 Moreover, to support multi-devices access into the RBS, Xiong \emph{et al.} proposed a time-division multiple access (TDMA) RBS design for wireless power transfer \cite{xiong2018tdma}.
 Xiong \emph{et al.} proposed the RB communication design and the analytical model in \cite{xiong2020resonant}.
 Liu \emph{et al.} presented the basic SWIPT model of the RBS and demonstrated its mobile ability using the retro-reflectors~\cite{9425612}.
 To evaluate the safety of the RBS, Fang \emph{et al.} proposed an analytical model based on electromagnetic field analysis and assessed its safety with external object invasion~\cite{fang2021safety}.

-Aforementioned studies promote the development of RB technology for SWIPT.
-However, due to energy conversion loss on the gain medium and beam transmission loss, the original RB schemes are only demonstrated having around 1$\%$ energy conversion efficiency over few meters \cite{wang2019wireless}.
-In this paper, we introduce an RB-SWIPT scheme for high-Efficiency charging and communication.
-Specifically, we utilize semiconductor materials to compose the gain medium.
-Compared with the solid-state gain medium, the gain medium with semiconductor has better energy absorption capability from the pump source, and can enhance the energy level transition and population inversion efficiency.
-As a result, the threshold power decreases, and the overall conversion efficiency is improved.
-Besides, we adopt a telescope internal modulator (TIM) into the resonator, which can compress the beam to match the small-size gain medium for restraining the transmission loss.
+Previous research has underscored the features and potential of Resonant Beam (RB) technology in Simultaneous Wireless Information and Power Transfer.
+Nevertheless, the original RB scheme still has been challenged by significant energy conversion losses, resulting in a merely approximate 1$\%$ energy conversion efficiency across short distances \cite{wang2019wireless}.

+The relatively low conversion efficiency of this technology presents challenges for its application in power supply scenarios for devices under a low-carbon and energy-saving context.
+Moreover, due to the suboptimal transmission efficiency, the system requires a greater input to satisfy the power demand at the output end.
+This situation imposes further challenges on system cooling, safety, and component durability.